Sonjiseo/Opic/OPIc.md

 > Especially, in particular, particularly : 특히
 >
 > Resonate with me : 울림이 있다.
+>
+> Let me tell you about / when It comes to / I'll tell you about / I think, guess, believe / when we talk about
+>
+> Adults/grown-ups/the older/older people
+>
+> Let me tell you what's different and what's similar about ~
+>
+> Office clown
+>
+> Watch video clips on Youtube

 The good place season 1 episode 1